-Why did Trevor Baylis invent the wind-up radio?
+Why did Trevor Baylis invent it?

-But, why did Trevor Baylis invent the wind-up radio in the first place?
+Baylis is best known for his invention of the clockwork radio.
+But why did Trevor Baylis invent the wind-up radio in the first place?

-According to stories from interviews, and Baylis’s own biography, he was inspired by a documentary on the BBC about the spread of AIDS in Africa.
+According to stories from interviews and Baylis’s own biography, he was inspired by a documentary on the BBC about the spread of AIDS in Africa.
 The reporter explained that education would be an excellent way to help deter the continuation of the virus.

 Baylis had his “eureka” moment when looking for a way to share radio transmission without access to conventional power.